binita54/world-capital-quiz-game/README.md

 -Managing user sessions and score submissions -Full-stack integration of frontend and backend

+For the visual proof go through the screeshot folder

 📄 License
 This project is open-source and available under the MIT License.